kumpan/unikorn/content/blog/2020-05-13-how-do-you-get-pages-to-rank-well-based-on-their-content.md

 ---
 path: Social Media Report Template
-title: How to create an easy report for Social Media
+title: How to create an easy-to-use report for Social Media
 description: Template for goal-oriented reporting of Social Media efforts.
   Download the template here!
 canonical: /blog/social-media-reporting